ahmed2103/WeatherWise/README.md

 ## Installation

-Step-by-step instructions on how to install and set up the project.
+Follow these steps to install and set up the project.

 ### Prerequisites